ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/Suggested_features.md

     Retrieve them and send (over encrypted channel) in response to a proper attestation.
 You Can use the key provisioning in Certifier in a Tee code as a guide.
 13. Token issuing serevice example
 14. Add service API bindings instructions for secure channels.
-Like https://krpc.github.io/krpc/communication-protocols/tcpip.html.
+See https://krpc.github.io/krpc/communication-protocols/tcpip.html.
 15. Sample ACL implementation for access over API's using program measurment as principle name.
 16. Encrypted code loading
  5. Switch to smphost tools (https://virtee.io/) --- Ye